Can't access Bitbucket Server with Git - Issuer certificate is invalid

 git config --global http.sslVerify false

-- The safer solution is to install the self signed server certificate on the git client machine.
+- Install the self-signed server certificate on the git client machine.

 Please be advised disabling SSL verification globally might be considered a security risk and should be implemented only temporarily